Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/02-analyze-spark.md

     df_spark.show()
     ```

 2. Run the code.
-It returns a Spark DataFrame containing the yearly revenue.
+It returns a Spark DataFrame containing the yearly revenue and number of orders.
 To visualize the data as a chart, we’ll first use the matplotlib Python library.
 This library is the core plotting library on which many others are based and provides a great deal of flexibility in creating charts.

 3. Add a new code cell, and add the following code: